Code-Institute-Submissions/Irelandoracle1-myschool-project_MayResub/README.md

 None

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
+Deployment

-    The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+    I deployed deployed this site to GitHub pages.
+    The steps i followed to deploy are as follows:
-        In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+        In the GitHub repository i navigated to the Settings tab From the source section drop-down menu,  i selected the Master Branch when the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://irelandoracle1.github.io/myschool-project/index.html The git hub link is - Irelandoracle1/myschool-project